UOA-CS732-SE750-Students-2023/project-group-zesty-zuchons/README.md

 ### Backend

-The backend of the application is written with Express with MongoDB and a Mongoose database driver
+The backend of the application is written with Express with MongoDB

 ## Running Project